brenhinkeller/RockWeatheringFlux.jl/README.md

 # RockWeatheringFlux.jl
 Estimate the composition of the continental crust, and correlate this estimate with erosion rate to estimate volume and composition of eroded material.

-In addition to performing computations and defining its own functions, RockWeatheringFlux reexports (and internally depends on):
+In addition to performing computations and defining its own functions, RockWeatheringFlux reexports:

 * [Measurements.jl](https://github.com/JuliaPhysics/Measurements.jl)
 * [StatGeochem.jl](https://github.com/brenhinkeller/StatGeochem.jl)